Galaxy S9 is finally on sale! Here's what we loved most

 Where the Galaxy S9 falls short

 When you dive into the details, some nagging problems snap into focus that could break the experience for certain people.
 For example, the industry-first dual-aperture lens that Samsung put in both Galaxy S9 and S9 Plus phones absolutely makes photos as bright as promised, but it also often makes them blurry if there's any movement.
-And the 3D avatars and new face unlock tools meant to match similar features in the iPhone X ($1,000 at Cricket Wireless) are either half-baked or fundamentally flawed.
+And the 3D avatars and new face unlock tools meant to match similar features in the iPhone X (£1,149 at Apple) are either half-baked or fundamentally flawed.

 While it's easy to overlook or simply avoid the Galaxy S9's weaker additions, Samsung wants these particular tools to set the Galaxy S9 apart from the competition -- and from the Galaxy S8 before it -- and they just don't live up to the claim.